wovo/bmptk/README.md

 file: bmptk/README.md

 Copyright (c) 2012 ..
+2021
-2020 Wouter van Ooijen (wouter@voti.nl)
+- Wouter van Ooijen (wouter@voti.nl)
+- Carlos van Rooijen
+- Oscar Kromhout
+- (and probably many other contributors over the years)

-Distributed under the Boost Software License, Version 1.0.
+Bmptk itself is distributed under the Boost Software License, Version 1.0.
 (See accompanying file LICENSE_1_0.txt or copy at http://www.boost.org/LICENSE_1_0.txt)

 This is the bmptk (Bare Metal Programming Tool Kit) main directory.
-Bmptk is a minimalist make-based development environment for small micro-controllers using GCC C, C++, or assembler on Windows (tested on W10) and Linux (tested on Lubuntu).
+Bmptk is a minimalist make-based development environment for small micro-controllers using GCC C, C++, or assembler on Windows and Linux.

+## files and directories

 This directory contains :
 - files
    - bmptk.h            : top-level header file for bmptk
    - license.txt        : license (refers to the boost license)

    - license_1_0.txt    : boost license
    - Makefile           : makes ao. doxygen documentation
    - Makefile.local     : locations of the external tools (colne and edit)